With Sharon Peterson

 Chop the vegetables and brown your meat while you simmer the tomatoes.

-Add chopped onion and chopped bell pepper (or celery) and minced garlic to browned meat.
+Add chopped onion and chopped bell pepper (or celery) and minced garlic to meat.
 Cook until veggies are tender.

 Add meat and vegetables to sauce.
 Stir in salt, spices and sugar.